Design management: Education

 The Royal Society of Arts in London is one of the first institutions supporting design management.

 Teaching design to managers was pioneered at the London Business School (LBS) in 1976 by Peter Gorb (1926-2013), the first Honorary Fellow of the DMI and a long-standing Fellow of the RSA.
 Gorb had previously embedded design management in the Burton Retail Group before joining LBS where he later founded the Design Management Unit in 1982 (in collaboration with Charles Handy) which he led for over 20 years.
 In 1979 his talk at the RSA entitled Design and its Use by Managers provided a background introduction to the wide scope of design within industry and commerce, an appreciation of the power of design as a management resource, and advocated the teaching of design to managers.
 Gorb produced two books based on seminars at the Design Management Unit at LBS, Design Talks (1988) with Eric Schneider and Design Management: Papers from the London Business School (1990).
 Gorb is also remembered as introducing the concept of Silent Design, design undertaken by non-designers, in an influential paper with Angela Dumas (1987).

 While design management had its origins in business schools, it has increasingly become embedded in the curriculum in design schools, particularly at the postgraduate level.
 The first design management programmes at design schools were started in the UK in the 1980s at the Royal College of Art, and De Montfort, Middlesex and Staffordshire Universities.
-Although some of these design management courses have not been sustainable, other postgraduate courses have flourished including ones at Brunel, Lancaster and more recently the University of the Arts with each providing a specific point of view on design management.
+Although some of these design management courses have not been sustainable, other postgraduate courses have flourished including ones at Brunel, Lancaster that was developed and managed under the visionary leadership of Dr David Hands and more recently the University of the Arts with each providing a specific point of view on design management.
 The Design Leadership Fellowship at the University of Oxford was founded in 2005.